Fact sheet - Gifting of assets

 What is an asset?

 An asset is any property or item of value that you or member of your household own or has an interest in, including those held outside Australia.
-The value of the asset is what would be received for them if they were sold.
+The value of the asset is what would be received for it if it was sold.
 Generally, any debt secured against an asset is deducted from the value of that asset.
 The following are classified as liquid assets:

 What assets are not included?